Awacs96/simple-voting-contract/README.md

 # Limitations of the contract

 For simplicity and also to lower the risk of coalitions to break after the election (and also keep this sensible), the maximum of 3 coalition partners, therefore a coalition of max.
 4 parties is currently used.
+This contract is also for now a single-use -> the primary aim at the moment is to have a stable implementation fo the process.
+Reuseability of the contract will be addressed later but now I want to focus on the functionality.

 # Ambition and disclaimer